parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gemini-cuda-to-omp/output-0/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written in OpenMP offload for execution on a GPU.
+This version of microXOR is written in OpenMP for offloading to the GPU.

 ## Prerequisites

-OpenMP offload must be enabled in your compiler.
+OpenMP with offloading support must be installed.

 ## Build